Facebook releases new guidelines to address publisher concerns in its fight against fake news

 Third, Facebook is emphasizing “safe, respectful behavior.”
 That means avoiding sexually explicit content, hate speech and other things that might violate Facebook’s community standards.

 After describing the guidelines, Mosseri answered questions from CUNY’s Jeff Jarvis and other journalists.
-First up was a discussion of the recent newsfeed test that removes Page posts (including those from news publishers) from the news feed unless they’re promoted through advertising.
+First up was a discussion of the recent test that removes Page posts (including those from news publishers) from the News Feed unless they’re promoted through advertising.

 For publishers worried that this means there will be no way for them to reach their audience on Facebook except through ad campaigns, Mosseri said, “I don’t think there’s any version of the world where we launch this as it is.”

-He didn’t get specific about how it would work when it rolls out more broadly.
+He didn’t get specific about how it would work when and if it rolls out more broadly.
 However, he did note that even though most of the discussion has focused on public versus private content, there’s also “hybrid” content, where (say) your mother posts a link from The New York Times.
 Presumably, those kinds of links would not be hidden by these potential changes.

 Jarvis also asked how Facebook’s partnerships with third-party fact checkers are going.
-Mosseri emphasized that these partnerships are just “the most tangible part of what we do” and “a much smaller part of broader effort.”
+Mosseri emphasized that these partnerships are just “the most tangible part of what we do” and “a much smaller part of a larger effort.”

 In fact, he said Facebook is trying to fight false news in a number of ways, including eliminating the financial incentives to post this news, reducing the distribution/ranking of false news (that’s where the outside party fact checkers fit in) and giving people more information and context about what they read.